 Which shots fall into each segment of this structure?
 How does this affect the ad?
 Which part of the structure has more shots?
 These are questions to ask when creating and troubleshooting your ad’s storyboard.

-A common tool and advertisements is the macro lens.
+A common tool for advertisements is the macro lens.
 Macro lenses are perfect for shooting close up product shots.
 If you do utilize a macro lens, be sure to specify it in the “Lens” field.

 Another field to utilize when storyboarding your advertisement is the “Equipment” field.
 This can be important for specific ads like car advertisements that require aerial shots from a drone.